fixthestatusquo/proca-digest/README.md

 ## preview

-the preview relies on etheral.email, create an account there and put it into ETHEREAL_ACCOUNT=user:password
+the preview relies on etheral.email or on mailhog

+if you haven't installed mailhog (a local test smtp server)yet:

+    sudo apt-get -y install golang-go
+    go install github.com/mailhog/MailHog@latest

+Then, start MailHog by running

+    ~/go/bin//path/to/MailHog